The Three Little Pigs Finger Puppets Play

 - Hand out The Three Little Pigs Finger Puppet Show worksheets.

 - Have the students color and cut out the finger puppets by themselves.

 - Ask students to draw and write in their journals about their favorite character in the story.
 Remind them to include details from the story in their drawing and writing.

-- Enrichment: Have advanced students work on The Three Little Pigs Story worksheet instead of making finger puppets.
+- Have advanced students work on The Three Little Pigs Story worksheet instead of making finger puppets.
 Additionally, have them write in their journals by themselves.

 - Ask the students to explain their journal entries to you individually or to the class.
 Ask guiding questions such as, "Why is this your favorite character?" and "What did the character say and do in the story to make you choose this character?"

-Review and Closing (5 minutes)
+Review and closing(5 minutes)

 - Tell students that today that worked with a small group to retell the important parts of a story.

 - Ask students to turn and talk to a partner to identify the characters from the story.
 Remind students that the characters were the puppets that they created.
 Provide the sentence frame, "The ____ was a character in the story" to support their sharing.

 - Review that a complete retell of the story includes the beginning, middle and end of the story.